-English Language Arts 200
+English Language Arts 9

-English Language Arts 300
+English Language Arts 10

-English Language Arts 400
+English Language Arts 11

-ELA 400 is geared toward high school students in the 11th grade.
+ELA 11 is geared toward high school students in the 11th grade.
 The course focuses on literary appreciation and the expository essay.
-Representative American literary and nonfiction works will be selected with a focus on the classics and writings on noteworthy historical figures and events.
-The course includes an introduction to poetry with a survey of various styles and approaches em-ployed by poets.
-In this course, students continue to refine their reading comprehension, gram-mar, vocabulary, and writing skills.
-Emphasis is placed on addressing any bad habits they may have developed in their writing so that they may build control and mastery of the language and express themselves with sophistication.
+Representative canonical works, such as Homer’s Odyssey, are selected with a focus on enduring themes and concerns.
+The course includes an introduction to poetry with a survey of various styles and approaches employed by poets.
+Students continue to refine their reading comprehension, grammar, vocabulary, and writing skills throughout the course.
+Speaking skills are further developed at this level through oral presentations.
 This course also prepares students to take the SAT.

-English Language Arts 500
+English Language Arts 12

 ELA 12 is geared toward high school students in the 12th grade.
 Students will study major works of literature from the British tradition, typically including Austen and Shakespeare.
 Emphasis is placed on classic essays and lyric poetry, along with developing the habits of lifelong readers.
 Students will read selections in different genres and apply a variety of reading strategies, particularly literary comprehension, appropriate for reading each selection.
 Students will analyze literary elements, use a variety of strategies to build vocabulary; learn elements of grammar, usage, and style; and use recursive writing processes to write in a variety of forms.